 Imagine waking up in a new city.
 The sun is shining through the sheer curtains in your room.
 You’re tucked under the covers in a total state of relaxation and your eyes are slowly opening to greet the day.
 You feel rested.
 You look around the room and take in all the unfamiliar sites – the colorful artwork on the walls, the wood furniture, your toes peeking out from underneath cozy white linens.
 Your first thought is of — how good a cup of coffee would be right now.
 But then you ponder what new things you might see and do today and who you might meet.
 Waking up in a new town gives us an invigorating sense of freedom.
 But, imagine if you looked at your own bedroom and hometown with that same fresh set of eyes everyday.
 It’s possible.
 Not easy, but definitely possible.

-I’m made aware of living in the moment when I see people experience things for the first time, such as the little kid that reminded me what it’s like to fly for the first time.
+I’m made aware of living in the moment when I see people experience things for the first time.

 We are creatures of habit and easily fall into routines that have us going through the motions of life in an unawake state.
 We’re stuck in our head, typically repeating the same phrases over and over, “don’t forget the such-and-such, I’ve gotta do this and that today.”
 But when you’re experiencing something for the umpteenth time, how do you make it feel new again?
 Being “in the moment” is a phrase that’s overused, so I’m not going to suggest it.
 Instead, try to be grateful for everything.
 Don’t take anything for granted.
 And, most importantly, try to experience everything will all five senses.